BD2KGenomics/cgcloud/README.md

  * Lets you create a Mesos cluster of any number of Nodes

- * Will soon support running the Spark and Mesos workers on the spot market
+ * Supports running Spark, Mesos and Toil workers on the spot market

  * Is easily extensible via a simple plugin architecture